‘There’s Someone to Whom I Can Cry’

 And it was “there” that she “suffered so much from the feelings of fear during the years I was there and my parents and siblings were killed.
 I saw the corpses of my people, who were murdered by the Nazis, stacked on top of each other.”

 Now living her final years in southern Israel, widowed and alone, Frederika says, “I’m not afraid to die.
 I lived enough years.
 I’m not afraid of missiles.
 I’m only afraid that I will suffer, because I’m already suffering a lot.”

-Living as a 95-year-old in the oldest and poorest neighborhoods in Ashkelon isn’t easy for Frederika.
-And now that rockets constantly rain down, her suffering is even greater.
+Living as a 94-year-old in the oldest and poorest neighborhoods in Ashkelon isn’t easy for Frederika.
+And when rockets rain down, her suffering is even greater.
 Her building isn’t reinforced and Frederika has no protected shelter of her own, so she only has 30 seconds to reach a bomb shelter when red alert sirens sound.

 Her son, elderly himself, cannot make the trip to visit his mother, to bring her groceries, to make sure she’s alright.
-“With these missiles, he has not come for a week because it is impossible,” she says.
 And that is where The Fellowship comes in.